marlenachatzigrigoriou/diagnostic_center/README.md

 3)Extract the zip file you downloaded (our GitHub repository) in the folder you created.

-4)Open your command line and go inside the file of our repository you downloaded (inside the folder on your Desktop).
-In this file you will see all our classes and required files.
+4)Open your command line and go inside the folder of our repository you downloaded.
+In this folder you will see all our classes and required files.

-5)Copy and execute the following command:
+5)Copy and execute the following commands: